ricmrodrigues/stackaholic.python.fastapi/README.md

 # stackaholic.python.fastapi
-Implementing a simple HTTP API in as many stacks as I can find.
-Today we're doing Python FastAPI
+Implementing a simple HTTP API in as many stacks as I can find.\n Today we're doing Python FastAPI